Kagwiriandubai/Air-BNB-data-analysis/README.md

 ## Data Source

-The data used for this visualization was sourced from the Airbnb Inside website.
-It includes information about Airbnb listings in various cities worldwide, including details such as price, property type, location, and more.
+The data used for this visualization was sourced from the Airbnb Inside website.[HERE]https://www.kaggle.com/datasets/alexanderfreberg/airbnb-listings-2016-dataset It includes information about Airbnb listings in various cities worldwide, including details such as price, property type, location, and more.

 ## Overview of Visualization